Project Third

 The Neighborhood

-The serene semi-rural setting nestled just outside of Guelph makes it an appealing property.
+The serene semi-rural setting nestled just outside of Guelph.

-The houses in this area are older homes on generously sized lots, and many of them are being renovated both inside and out.
+The houses in this area are older homes on generously sized lots, and many of them are being renovated both inside and out with modern upgrades to suit today’s flexible family needs.

 Coming home should feel nothing short of amazing.